 The clouds, which are also known as 'polar stratospheric clouds', have been observed at Mawson station over the past few years, including a spectacular sighting by meteorologist, Renae Baker, in 2006.

-The small cloud in the right-hand image above has a faint tail.
+One of the small clouds in the images has a faint tail.
 This small cloud is produced in a cold and localised region of an atmospheric lee wave, where air has been forced to cool in response to flow over mountains in the Mawson region.
 The tail indicates where the main cloud has seeded further nacreous cloud development downwind of the lee wave, causing the wave to have have a longer-lasting and more widespread effect on the stratosphere.

-These satellite images of the nacreous clouds were taken by the MODIS sensor on the Terra and Aqua satellites on 3 June 2009.
-The Terra images were taken at 0514 Universal Time, or 11.14 am Mawson time - about 30 minutes before Dr Glenn Browning took his photos.
-The Aqua image (centre) was taken at 4.54 pm Mawson time.
+The satellite images of the nacreous clouds were taken by the MODIS sensor on the Terra and Aqua satellites on 3 June 2009.
+The Terra images were taken at 0514 Universal Time, or 11.14 am Mawson time – about 30 minutes before Dr Glenn Browning took his photos.
 The streaks running through the images are background noise.

-The infrared image (above right) more clearly illustrates the clouds Glenn photographed.
+The infrared image more clearly illustrates the clouds Glenn photographed.
 The bright clouds north of Mawson correspond to the bright cloud band in Glenn's images.
-The clouds that appear to the left (west) of Mawson in both the Terra satellite images ,were not as well illuminated by the sun and were not visible from the station.
+The clouds that appear to the left (west) of Mawson in both the Terra satellite images were not as well illuminated by the sun and were not visible from the station.